- February 22, 2021

 Given that a substantial portion of new assets is backed by the government and still under moratorium, and with asset quality still kept relatively well managed, one may question the need to increase total allowance by four times unless conditions are expected to worsen further into 2021 despite the somewhat sanguine guidance.

-DBS’ performance continues to be driven mainly by its Singapore operations, which contributed to slightly over 64% of total income but over 70% of net profit in the year.
+DBS’ performance continues to be driven mainly by its Singapore operations, which contributed to slightly over 64% of operating income but over 70% of net profit before tax in the year.
 Hence, its proactive search for new sources of growth.

 Acquisition and merger of LVB into DBS India will have longer term impact